It’s easy to understand why the upper portion of the face is so important for any patient considering facial feminization surgery.

-The top one-third of the face is the part that gets seen the most, and it includes the eyes, which are the windows to the soul.
-It also contains two of the most important facial gender markers: the browbone and the hairline.
+It includes the eyes, the notorious “windows to the soul.”
+And two of the most important facial gender markers: the brow bone and the hairline.

 Facial gender markers are aspects of a person’s face structure that lead other people to make judgments about their gender.
 There are many of them, and the goal of FFS surgery is to make masculine features appear more feminine.